ZzRanger/Connie-RTC/README.md

 # Connie-RTC
-Phase 1 of the Connie CPaaS Prototype
+Fork of Phase 1 of the Connie CPaaS Prototype

 ## Login Info